msp-strath/cs208-logic/pages/contents.md

 10. [Equality](equality.html).
 How do we prove that one thing is equal to another thing?
 And what can we prove if we know that one thing is equal to another thing?

-11. **Under construction** [Arithmetic and Induction](induction.html) allows us to prove facts about infinitely many individuals, as long as those individuals are built up in a “well founded” way.
+11. [Arithmetic and Induction](induction.html) allows us to prove facts about infinitely many individuals, as long as those individuals are built up in a “well founded” way.
 We look specifically at induction on natural numbers, which will allow us to prove facts in the theory of arithmetic.

 12. **Under construction** [Undecidability of the Halting Problem](halting-problem.html).
 One of the foundational results of Computer Science is that there is no program which can reliably tell if another program will halt on a given input.
 This page goes through a formal proof of this fact.